IBP-0/lisa-bot/README.md

 # Lisa

-A discord bot with miscellaneous features
+A discord bot with miscellaneous features.

 ## Introduction